instantOS/instantos.github.io/faq.md

 - instantSETTINGS: instantOS → instantOS development tools → yes
 - wait for the installation to finish
-- Use `ibuild` from the command line, `ibuld help` for available commands and some help
+- Use `ibuild` from the command line, `ibuild help` for available commands and some help

 For instance, if you want to build the latest instantWM from the github source repository: